LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 ---

-## 2. Main structural results
+## 2. Main candidate structural results

 ### Universal additive \(+8\) bound

-The strongest result currently represented by the repository is the computer-assisted structural statement
+The strongest candidate statement represented by the repository is

 \[
 \boxed{